It seems you are offline. Please check your connection and try again.

 Give it two or three numbers, then stop

-If the code does not arrive after a few tries on different lines, the service is blocking shared numbers.
-Do not keep going, switch to a private line and save the time.
+If the code does not arrive after a few tries on different numbers, the service is blocking shared numbers.
+Do not keep going, switch to a private number and save the time.

-A line that just came online has the best odds.
+A number that just came online has the best odds.
 Here is the quick way to grab one:

-1 Open the list above and look for a line marked as recently added.
+1 Open the list above and look for a number marked as recently added.

 2 Check the message feed first to see if it is already flooded with old codes.

-3 Start your sign up right away while the line is still quiet.
+3 Start your sign up right away while the number is still quiet.

 4 Refresh the page and wait a moment for the text to land.